Giving Thanks…with a Full Plate & a Plan

 - Rotisserie Turkey: If you have never rotisseried a turkey this is definitely something you should do!

 - Pan Gravy: Pan gravy is an art, following a recipe for it is hard.
-Read some recipes, watch some videos (thekitchn.com has a nice tutorial), but in the end, you’re going to have to rely on your senses—smell it, taste it, watch it.
-In general, for two cups of gravy, you will need 1/4 cup fat (add butter or oil if you don’t have enough), 1/4 cup of flour, and 2 cups pan drippings combined with stock.
+Read some recipes, watch some videos (thekitchn.com has a nice tutorial), but in the end, you are going to have to rely on your senses smell it, taste it, watch it.
+In general, for two cups of gravy, you will need 1/4 cup fat (add butter or oil if you do not have enough), 1/4 cup of flour, and 2 cups pan drippings combined with stock.
 To kick it up add salt and pepper to taste and a tablespoon of soy sauce.

 - Crockpot Green Bean Casserole: My guests are bringing these but if you are responsible I love the idea of doing these is a crockpot.
 Again saving that precious oven space is paramount.
 This is the recipe I would try this year, with the fresh green beans option.
 This recipe calls for cheese.
 If it is against your Thanksgiving morals to put cheese in the green beans then you can definitely just omit it.
 The rest of the recipe is quite traditional.